 Those vertical, widely-spaced stripes are a matter of taste aesthetically, but they’re perfectly practical.
 The nose-to-tail serrations enable a sure grip no matter how or where you grab the gun.
 You can also use them against any solid surface — shoe, belt, wooden plank — to cock the pistol.
 How operator is that?

 Less tactical: that little button highlighted above.
-If you object to having to pull the trigger before field stripping your striker-fired pistol (*cough* GLOCK *cough*) you can depress the APX’s striker de-activation button (using a pen or .223 round or whatever is at hand).
-That’s not something you’ll be doing in a hurry or under fire.
-Or when you don’t have a pen or a spare .223 round.
-Or whatever.
+If you object to having to pull the trigger before field stripping your striker-fired pistol (*cough* GLOCK *cough*) you can depress the APX’s striker de-activation button (using a pen or .223 round or whatever is at hand) to release the striker.

 Then again, you could just clear the APX and pull the G-D trigger.
 And with a glove-friendly take-down lever that’s almost as large as a NAA revolver, the rest of the field stripping process couldn’t be quicker or easier.